CYBER MONDAY

 When a company purchases an asset, management must decide how to calculate its depreciation.
 Tangible (physical) assets depreciate, while you expense intangible assets using amortization.

-A patent, for example, is an intangible asset that a business can use to generate revenue.
-Most patents are only enforced for around 20 years.
+Amortization example: A patent is an intangible asset that a business can use to generate revenue.
+Courts only enforce most patents for around 20 years.
 As each year passes, a portion of the patent reclassifies to an amortization expense.

 Land improvements, such as landscaping costs, also depreciate.
 However, the land itself does not depreciate.